The 1‑Page PR Strategy

 • The role of leadership: The author stresses the importance of leadership in strategy formulation.
 A good strategist must identify and focus on critical issues, make tough choices, and engage the entire organisation in a strategy that works in the real world.

 • Implementing strategy.
-The book provides insights into crafting and implementing a strategy, emphasizing the need for clear thinking, insightful diagnosis, and decisive actions.
+The book provides insights into crafting and implementing a strategy, emphasising the need for clear thinking, insightful diagnosis, and decisive actions.

 Learn more: Public Relations Books